https://www.deakin.edu.au/__data/assets/image/0005/2234723/37263_graduate-diploma-of-counselling_hero.jpg

 The available fee places for this course are detailed above.
 Not all courses at Deakin have Commonwealth supported places available.

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical tuition fees for students completing this course within the same year they started.
 The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
+One year full-time study load is typically represented by eight credit points of study.
+Each unit you enrol in has a credit point value.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

 Learn more about fees and available payment options.